This article has been updated from a previous version.

-When you’re stuck in a debt cycle, it’s tempting to continue doing the bare minimum (I was guilty of this for a long time) but the truth is minimum payments are keeping you in debt and might be doing more harm to your finances than good.
+When you’re stuck in a debt cycle, it’s tempting to continue doing the bare minimum (I was guilty of this for a long time), but the truth is: minimum payments are keeping you in debt and might be doing more harm to your finances than good.

-According to the Financial Consumer Agency of Canada (FCAC), it’s either “a flat dollar amount, usually $10, plus any interest and fees or the higher of a dollar amount, typically $10, or a percentage of your outstanding balance, typically 3%.”
+According to the Financial Consumer Agency of Canada (FCAC), the minimum payment is either “a flat dollar amount, usually $10, plus any interest and fees or the higher of a dollar amount, typically $10, or a percentage of your outstanding balance, typically 3%.”

-Here’s what you need to consider when only making the minimum payment on your credit card balance:
+Here’s what you need to consider when making only the minimum payment on your credit card balance.

 It will take you longer to pay off your debt

-Tracey Bissett, chief financial fitness trainer at Bissett Financial Fitness Inc., suggested you use a credit card payment calculator to see exactly how long it would take you to pay off debt if you only make the minimum payment each month because increasing your monthly payment by even a small amount will shorten the time it will take you to pay off your balance by a lot.
+But if you don’t read your credit card statements closely, you’re still at risk.
+Tracey Bissett, chief financial fitness trainer at Bissett Financial Fitness Inc., suggests using a credit card payment calculator to see exactly how long it will take you to pay off debt if you make only the minimum payment each month.
+Increasing your monthly payment by even a small amount will significantly shorten the time it will take you to pay off your balance.

-That’s $3,109 extra that could be used for something else.
+That’s $1,799 extra that could be used for something else.